The Safety Razor

 - Place the head of the razor against your face and hold the handle by it's tip.
 Slowly lower the handle until the blade has made contact with your skin.
 Get a feel for this angle.
 Move the razor in short strokes going with the grain of your beard.
 Let the weight of the razor do the work, don't apply additional pressure.
 Rinse the razor head out as needed to keep the blade clear.

 - After your first pass you'll probably still have some stubble.
 Re-lather your face and do a second pass, this time across the grain.
 You can even do a third pass against the grain and your face will be smoother than a baby's bottom.

 - Rinse your face with cold water and blot dry with a clean towel.

 - Ok, so are you bleeding everywhere?
 Don't worry, wet your 'styptic pencil' and poke the bloody spot.
 It's going to burn, but it will stop bleeding instantly.
-You should have been more careful with that razor!

 - Aftershave isn't just to make you smell good, it is supposed to protect and heal your face after you shave.
 Don't be afraid of high-quality aftershaves that contain alcohol.
 It is an antiseptic and a carrier for essential oils.
 It evaporates quickly leaving the healing oils behind.